 3. Escrow and Reserve Analysis

-For loans with escrow, a full breakdown of taxes, insurance, and reserve activity.
-Annual escrow analysis is required where applicable, with shortage and surplus calculations clearly shown.
+For loans with escrow, a full breakdown of taxes, insurance, and reserve activity is required.
+Annual escrow analysis documents shortage and surplus calculations with the precision RESPA demands.
+For setup mechanics, see 5 Things: Escrow Account Setup for Private Mortgage Notes.

 • Beginning balance, deposits, disbursements, ending balance